PCMDI/pcmdi.github.io/staff/Xie/index.md

 * Major developer/played leading role in developing the second generation of Chinese medium-range weather forecast model (1993).
 The work received the first place award of the Chinese Meteorological Administration (CMA) Science and Technology Award in 1994, the most prestigious award in CMA.

-* The convective triggering mechnaism developed in Xie et al. (2019) has been used in E3SM version 2 for improving its precipitation distribution and diurnal cycle.
+* The convective triggering mechanism developed in Xie et al. (2019) has been used in E3SM version 2 for improving its precipitation distribution and diurnal cycle.
 The work is highlighted by eos: https://eos.org/research-spotlights/one-step-closer-to-a-milestone-in-climate-modeling

 * The new convective triggering mechanism developed in Xie and Zhang (2000) has been used in the operational weather prediction model of the Japanese Meteorological Agency (JMA) to improve its precipitation forecast in 2008.
 Relevant studies were highlighted in both “Our Changing Planet - The U.S. Climate Change Science Program for Fiscal Year 2006” and the “DOE ARM Notable Research Findings for the Past Five Years”.